Mark-Phillipson/TalonCommandSearchExtension/README.md

   - You can still switch to other scopes (All, Command Names Only, Scripts Only) using the dropdown next to the search box.

 - **🎯 Enhanced User Experience**: Smart focus management with automatic search input focus when switching tabs
-- **⏱️ Configurable Search Debounce**: Customizable search delay (0-30s) with visual feedback and performance optimization
+- ⏱️ Configurable Search Debounce: Customizable search delay (0-30s) with visual feedback and performance optimization
-- **🔍 Advanced Filtering System**: New tags and operating system filters with enhanced repository breakdown
+- 🔍 Advanced Filtering System: New tags and operating system filters with enhanced repository breakdown
-- **📑 Revolutionary List Search**: Complete tabbed interface with dedicated Talon list search functionality
+- 📑 Revolutionary List Search: Complete tabbed interface with dedicated Talon list search functionality
-- **🎯 Intelligent List Parsing**: Full support for .talon-list files with comprehensive search capabilities
+- 🎯 Intelligent List Parsing: Full support for .talon-list files with comprehensive search capabilities
-- **� Organized Results**: Grouped list results by list name with clean table formatting
+- 🗂️ Organized Results: Grouped list results by list name with clean table formatting
-- **🔍 Enhanced Filtering**: Click-to-filter list names with collapsible interface design
+- 🔍 Enhanced Filtering: Click-to-filter list names with collapsible interface design
-- **🚀 Performance Revolution**: Migrated from SQLite to optimized JSON storage
+- 🚀 Performance Revolution: Migrated from SQLite to optimized JSON storage
-- **📊 Repository Insights**: See exactly where your commands come from with clickable stats
+- 📊 Repository Insights: See exactly where your commands come from with clickable stats
-- **🎨 Modern UI**: CSS Grid layout with responsive 3-column design and tabbed navigation
+- 🎨 Modern UI: CSS Grid layout with responsive 3-column design and tabbed navigation
-- **🛠️ Database Tools**: Built-in database management (check/clear with confirmation dialogs)
+- 🛠️ Database Tools: Built-in database management (check/clear with confirmation dialogs)
-- **📁 Flexible Imports**: New commands for setting user folder and importing from any directory
+- 📁 Flexible Imports: New commands for setting user folder and importing from any directory
-- **⚡ Zero Dependencies**: No more native module compilation issues
+- ⚡ Zero Dependencies: No more native module compilation issues
-- **🔧 Windows Compatible**: Solved all the pesky Node.js version conflicts
+- �️ Windows Compatible: Solved all the pesky Node.js version conflicts
-- **📈 Scalable**: Tested with 27,000+ commands and thousands of list items!
+- 📈 Scalable: Tested with 27,000+ commands and thousands of list items!
-- **� Voice-Optimized**: UI designed specifically for voice users with minimal scrolling required
+- 🗣️ Voice-Optimized: UI designed specifically for voice users with minimal scrolling required
-- **📦 Publishing Ready**: Complete marketplace publishing guide included
+- 📦 Publishing Ready: Complete marketplace publishing guide included

 ## � Publishing & Distribution